aceunlock/aceunlock-documentation/docs/use-cases/README.md

 ---
-title: "AceUnlock Use Cases"
+title: "Use Cases"
 description: "Industry-specific guides and use cases for AceUnlock"
-category: "use-cases"
+has_children: true
-tags: ["use-cases", "industries", "examples"]
+nav_order: 3
-last_updated: "2024-12-25"
+permalink: /use-cases/
 ---

 # AceUnlock Use Cases